 I've done some serious offending and spent a lot of time in prison, and I don't want evil to ruin me.
-Bringing my legal claim and seeking counselling is part of my quest for closure, because I need to focus on moving forward.30
+Bringing my legal claim and seeking counselling is part of my quest for closure, because I need to focus on moving forward.

-30 Witness statement of Mr RA (15 August 2022).
+Witness statement of Mr RA, WITN0712001 (Royal Commission of Inquiry into Abuse in Care, 15 August 2022).